Roses for Kobe and Gianna as Lakers return to action - WHIZ News

 Red roses adorned the courtside seats where Bryant and his daughter sat at the last Lakers game they attended earlier in the season.
 On the overhead video board, photos of Bryant in action for the Lakers alternated with those of the others killed.

-Longtime public address announcer Lawrence Tanter introduced the entire Lakers lineup the same way: “From Lower Merion High School, No. 8, Kobe Bryant.”
+Longtime public address announcer Lawrence Tanter introduced the Lakers starting lineup as Kobe Bryant.

 Usher stood at center court of the darkened arena in front of No. 8 and No. 24 yellow rose arrangements to sing “Amazing Grace.”
 Cellist Ben Hong from the Los Angeles Philharmonic performed while video of Bryant talking about his life and career played.